ComPWA/compwa.github.io/docs/develop.md

 ### Pinning dependency versions

 To ensure that developers use exactly the same versions of the package dependencies and developer requirements, some of the repositories provide lock files, such as [`uv.lock`](https://docs.astral.sh/uv/concepts/projects/sync) and [`pixi.lock`](https://pixi.prefix.dev/v0.63.2/workspace/lockfile).
 The constraint files are updated automatically with the [ComPWA/actions/.github/workflows/lock.yml](https://github.com/ComPWA/actions/blob/v4/.github/workflows/lock.yml) workflow using {ref}`develop:GitHub Actions`.
+That workflow also bumps the hook revisions in `.pre-commit-config.yaml` with `uvx prek autoupdate`, which is what the {ref}`local <develop:checks>` `poe upgrade` task does as well.

 :::{note}
 Constraint files ensure that the framework is _deterministic and reproducible_ (up to